fkinos/ffkkinos.com/content/wiki/proofs.md

 ### Direct Proof

-When proving some goal of the form P→Q (P implies Q, or If P, then Q) we can assume P and use it to prove Q.
+When proving some goal of the form P implies Q (or If P, then Q) we can assume P and use it to prove Q.

 Let's see this in action with the following example.